coder/docs/guides/deployments/archive-install.md

----
-title: Coder installation from an archive
+# Coder installation from an archive
-description: Learn how to install Coder from an archive
----

 You can install Coder from an archive instead of using Helm.
 To do so, replace **steps 1-2** of the [Installation guide](../../setup/installation.md) with the